matteodem/meteor-easy-search/README.md

 ### Autosuggest Example

-Use following code to add a autosuggest input field, which uses a Meteor.Collection to get it's data from.
+Use following code to add a autosuggest input field, which uses a Meteor.Collection as a data provider.

 ```javascript
 // On Client and Server